 So whether you have a big event coming up, feel extra bloated, or just need to drop a few pounds quickly, losing water weight is one of easier things you can do.
 It may just be temporary, but sometimes it’s the difference between fitting into your clothes comfortably, and not fitting into them at all.

-Here are my 8 tips how to lose water weight fast and safely.
+Here are my 8 simple tips how to lose water weight fast and safely.

 #1.
 Drink More Water